Erallie/discord-nick-sync/README.md

 I know that DiscordSRV *already* allows syncing from Minecraft to Discord, but it doesn't allow syncing the other way around.
 So I created this plugin to do that!

+## When Nicknames are Synced
+DiscordNickSync currently *only* syncs nicknames when a player does any of the following:
+- Logs in
+- Links their Discord to Minecraft via DiscordSRV
+- Changes their Essentials nickname.
+- Uses the command `/discordnick sync`

+There is currently *no* timer to sync nicknames from Discord to Minecraft.
+If this is a feature you would want, [create an issue](https://github.com/Erallie/discord-nick-sync/issues), and I will consider adding it.

 # Default Files
 ## Config.yml
 ```yml